ucsb-cs56/w20/_lab/lab07a.md

 ## Step 3: Fixing tests in a bug fix branch.

+## Step 3a: Seeing that there are test failures

 Now, type `mvn test`.
 You'll see that there are some test failures.